h4rvey-g/ob-Notes/USMLE/Biochemistry/homocystinuria.md

 	- Hyperlaxity of joints and hyperelasticity of the skin

 >[!tip]
->Marfan syndrome and homocystinuria both present with marfanoid habitus.
-Distinguishing features include intellectual disability, which is only seen in homocystinuria, and the direction of lens dislocation (downwards in homocystinuria and upwards in Marfan syndrome).
+>Marfan syndrome and homocystinuria both present with marfanoid habitus. <span style="background:rgba(240, 200, 0, 0.2)">Distinguishing features include intellectual disability, which is only seen in homocystinuria, and the direction of lens dislocation (downwards in homocystinuria and upwards in Marfan syndrome).</span>
 - Osteoporosis
 - Cardiovascular complications like thromboembolism, premature arteriosclerosis, and coronary heart disease increase the risk of myocardial infarction and stroke